jsdf/react-native-refreshable-listview/README.md

 ### ControlledRefreshableListView
 Low level component used by `RefreshableListView`.
-Use this if you want to manually control the refreshing status (rather than using a Promise).
+Use this directly if you want to manually control the refreshing status (rather than using a Promise).

 #### props
 - `onRefresh: func.isRequired`